 - (a) Write down a reasonable model for these data, using the usual notation.
 Give all the details.
 You may assume normality if you wish. - (b) Of course it is hopeless to identify the expected values and intercepts, so we will concentrate on the covariance matrix.
-Calculate the covariance matrix of the observable data. - (c) Even though you have a general result that applies to this case, prove that all the parameters in the covariance matrix are identifiable. - (d) If there are any equality constraints on the covariance matrix, say what they are. - (e) Based on your answer to the last question, how many degrees of freedom should there be in the chisquare tests for model fit?
-Does this agree with your answer to Question 1f? - (f) Give a consistent estimator of β , and explain why it's consistent.
+Calculate the covariance matrix of one observable data vector \mathbf{D}i . - (c) Even though you have a general result that applies to this case, prove that all the parameters in the covariance matrix are identifiable. - (d) If there are any equality constraints on the covariance matrix, say what they are. - (e) Based on your answer to the last question, how many degrees of freedom should there be in the chisquare test for model fit?
+Does this agree with your answer to Question 1g? - (f) Give a consistent estimator of β that is not the MLE, and explain why it's consistent.
 You may use the consistency of sample variances and covariances without proof.
-Your estimator must not be a function of any unknown parameters. - 4.
-The Pig Birth Data are given in the file openpigs.data.
+Your estimator must not be a function of any unknown parameters, or you get a zero on this part.

+- 4. The Pig Birth Data are given in the file openpigs.data.txt.
 There is a link on the course web page in case the one in this document does not work.
-Note there are n = 114 farms, so please verify that you are reading the correct number of cases. - (a) Start by reading the data and then running proc corr to produce a correlation matrix (with tests) of all the variables.

-- (b) Use proc calis to fit your model.
-Please use the pshort nostand pcorr options, and also the line ods exclude Calis.ML.SqMultCorr (persist); before the proc calis.
+Note there are n = 114 farms, so please verify that you are reading the correct number of cases.
+Use the firstobs option in your infile statement. - (a) Start by reading the data and then running proc corr to produce a correlation matrix (with tests) of all the observable variables. - (b) Use proc calls to fit your model.
+Please use the pshort nostand vardef=n pcorr options.
 If you experience numerical problems you are doing something differently from the way I did it.
 When I fit a good model everything was fine.
 When I fit a poor model there was trouble. - (c) Does your model fit the data adequately?
-Answer Yes or No and give three numbers: a chisquare statistic, the degrees of freedom, and a p-value. - (d) Using your answer to Question 3f, the list file and a calculator, give a numerical version of your consistent estimate of β .
-How does it compare to the MLE? - (e) Recall that reliability of a measurement is the proportion of its variance that does not come from measurement error.
+Answer Yes or No and give three numbers: a chisquare statistic, the degrees of freedom, and a p-value. - (d) For each breeding sow present in September, what is the predicted number giving birth that summer?
+Your answer is a single number from the list file.
+It is not an integer. - (e) Using your answer to Question 3f, the list file and a calculator, give a numerical version of your consistent estimate of β .
+How does it compare to the MLE? - (f) Recall that reliability of a measurement is the proportion of its variance that does not come from measurement error.
 What is the estimated reliability of number of breeding sows from questionnaire two?
-The answer is a number, which you get with a calculator and the list file. - (f) Is there evidence of correlated measurement error within questionnaires?
-Answer Yes or No and give some numbers from the list file to support your conclusion. - (g) The answer to that last question was based on two separate tests.
-Though it is already pretty convincing, conduct a single Wald (not likelihood ratio) test of the two null hypotheses simultaneously.
-The SAS program bmi3.sas has an example of how to do a Wald test. - i.
-Give the Wald chi-squared statistic, the degrees of freedom and the p-value.
-What do you conclude?
-Is there evidence of correlated measurement error, or not? - ii.
-Find two examples of $Z^2 \sim \chi^2(1)$ from the output for this question. - (h) The double measurement design allows the measurement error covariance matrices Ω_1 and Ω_2 to be unequal.
-Carry out a Wald test to see whether the two covariance matrices are equal or not. - i.
-Give the Wald chi-squared statistic, the degrees of freedom and the p-value.
-What do you conclude?
-Is there evidence that the two measurement error covariance matrices are unequal? - ii.
-There is evidence that one of the measurements is less accurate on one questionnaire than the other.
-Which one is it?
-Give the Wald chi-squared statistic, the degrees of freedom and the p-value.
+The answer is a number, which you get with a calculator and the output file. - (g) Is there evidence of correlated measurement error within questionnaires?
+Answer Yes or No and give some numbers from the list file to support your conclusion.